Jethet/vanillaJS-audio-tour/README.markdown

 **Backlog**  PLEASE ADD OR DELETE

 Possible options to consider are:
-* the user can stop the audio tour and return to the home screen
+* option to stop the audio tour and return to the home screen
-* add functionality to star places as favourites
-* add functionality to save a map of the tour
+* add functionality to download a map of the tour
 * .... ?

 **Technology used**